Transferring data to and from Gadi

 SSH key pairs are used for secure communication between two systems.
 The pair consists of a private key and a public key.
 The private key should remain private and only be known by the user.
 It is stored securely on the user’s computer.
 The public key can be shared with any system the user wants to connect to.
 It is added to the remote system’s authorized keys.
 When a connection is attempted, the remote system uses the public key to create a message for the user’s system.

 There are many general guides for this online, for example this one.
-For step-by-step instructions on how to set up keys between Gadi and RDS, expand the drop down below.

 Follow the below steps carefully to set up SSH keys between RDS and Gadi.
 Note, you only need to do this once.